atechofficials/protokeeb/assembly_instructions.md

 2. Follow the QMK/KMK firmware flashing instructions to upload the firmware.

-**QMK:** The QMK firmware file is included in this GitHub repo at "Firmware>QMK>protokeeb_rev1_default.uf2".
-Put the Protokeeb into bootloader mode and simply copy and paste the file into the Protokeeb flash memory.
+**QMK:** The QMK firmware file is included in this GitHub repo at "Firmware > QMK > protokeeb_rev1_default.uf2".
+Put the Protokeeb into bootloader mode and simply copy and paste the file into the Protokeeb's flash memory.
 This firmware file consists of the default keymap; if you need anything specific, please refer [here](https://docs.qmk.fm/#/newbs_building_firmware) for further development.

 ### Step 17: Initial Testing (Optional)